 Had near miss this morning only a few hundred metres from home.
 Left home at about 6am with my AYUPs blazing away (low beam) and 3 (yes three) rear blinky red lights and I want to drop in at the local shops and dispose of a small bag of rubbish.
 At the driveway to the shops is a white Landcruiser ute wanting to come out.
 I was approaching from his left.
 I had no idea what direction he wanted to go in because he was too important (or more likely to stupid) to use his indicator.
 He seemed to be stopped there so I presumed he was doing the right thing and waiting for me to turn before going.
 Bzzzzzz WRONG!
 Just as I was turning in front of him I see the ute lurch forward as if to go but I predicted this would happen (I must be clairvoyant _ ) and so was ready to take evasive action.

 I then rolled down the hill to the otherwise deserted shopping centre carpark and Mr I've Got Balls When I'm SItting In My Ute 100 Metres Away Yelling At You started abusing me.
 Couldn't quite catch what he was saying, something about nearly running me over.
-No Showtime Sherelock, do ya reckon I hadn't noticed that?
+No !!
+BAN ME NOW FOR SWEARING !!
+Sherelock, do ya reckon I hadn't noticed that?
 You are a sharp one.
 I yelled back at him asking him what his problem was and for him to come back down to the carpark to "discuss" the matter but he didn't want to (scared of skinny guy in lycra riding a bike ).
 So I sprinted back up the hill to see him but he drove off.
 He must of been watching me in the mirror becasue he was only driving slowly but a bit too fast for me to catch him.
 I decided I had better things to do with my time than chase idiots around so I turned around and rode off.
 Adrenaline is a great thing, I can't wait to see how many Strava records I got on my ride this morning!